-- (E) Court reporters employed by or acting pursuant to contract with the Court may use personal electronic devices.
+- (E) Court reporters employed by or acting pursuant to contract with the court may use personal electronic devices.
 Photography and video-recording are prohibited.
-In courtrooms, personal electronic devices must not be used for voice communication and must not use audible rings or alarms. - (F) By written order, a Judge may authorize use of personal electronic devices in administrative proceedings and photography or video-recording on special occasions, such as naturalization or investiture proceedings.
+In courtrooms, personal electronic devices must not be used for voice communication and must not use audible rings or alarms. - (F) Persons who rely on personal electronic devices for medical reasons may use their devices.
+Photography and video-recording are prohibited.